 Beneficial ownership is determined in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-A security holder is also deemed to be, as of any date, the beneficial owner of all securities that such security holder has the right to acquire within 60 days after such date through (1) the exercise of any option or warrant, (2) the conversion of a security, (3) the power to revoke a trust, discretionary account or similar arrangement or (4) the automatic termination of a trust, discretionary account or similar arrangement or (4) the automatic termination of a trust, discretionary account or similar ownership percentage of the person holding those options but are not deemed to be outstanding for computing the beneficial ownership percentage of any other person.
+A security holder is also deemed to be, as of any date, the beneficial owner of all securities that such security holder has the right to acquire within 60 days after such date through (1) the exercise of any option or warrant, (2) the conversion of a security, (3) the power to revoke a trust, discretionary account or similar arrangement or (4) the automatic termination of a trust, discretionary account or similar arrangement.
+Shares issuable pursuant to options are deemed to be outstanding for computing the beneficial ownership percentage of the person holding those options but are not deemed to be outstanding for computing the beneficial ownership percentage of any other person.
 Unless otherwise indicated in the footnotes to the following table, to our knowledge all persons listed below have sole voting and investment power with respect to the shares of our common stock beneficially owned by them, subject to applicable community property laws.
 Unless otherwise indicated in the footnotes to the following table, the address for each stockholder listed below is c/o Concentra Group Holdings Parent, Inc., 4714 Gettysburg Road, P.O.
 Box 2034, Mechanicsburg, PA 17055.

-Shares of our common stock beneficially owned prior to the completion of this offering common lly owned npletion of ing rrcise of the option to onal shares stock from Shares of our common stock beneficially owned following the completion of this offering (assuming full exercise of the underwriters' option to purchase additional shares of our common stock from us)
+Shares of our common stock beneficially owned prior to the completion of this offering Shares of our stock beneficial following the corthis offer (assuming no exe underwriters' purchase addition of our common us) ly owned npletion of ing rcise of the option to onal shares Shares of our common stock beneficially owned following the completion of this offering (assuming full exercise of the underwriters' option to purchase additional shares of our common stock from us)

 Name of Beneficial Owner Number % Number % Number %

 Select Medical Corporation (1) 100%

 William K. Newton 0% 0% 0%

-Matthew T. DiCanio 0% 0% - 0%
+Matthew T. DiCanio 0% 0% 0%

-John A deLorimier - 0% 0% - 0%
+John A deLorimier 0% 0% 0%

-Giovanni Gallara 0% 0% - 0%
+Giovanni Gallara 0% 0% 0%

-Su Zan Nelson 0% 0% - 0%
+Su Zan Nelson 0% 0% 0%

-Robert A. Ortenzio 0% 0% - 0%
+Robert A. Ortenzio 0% 0% 0%

-Daniel J. Thomas 0% 0% - 0%
+Daniel J. Thomas 0% 0% 0%

 All Directors and Executive Officers as a Group (persons) 0% 0% 0%